Solutions for too much and too little

 It can be frustrating when a swift rainfall floods your lawn or washes away all your hard work on your landscape.
 In contrast, not enough rain makes it annoying and expensive to water during dry months.
 With our changing climate, we know that rainfall is going to come harder and faster and dry periods are going to be longer, so we all have a stake in trying to understand how to manage the water that is or isn’t on our properties.

-Whether it’s too much, or too little, Extension provides resources on how to manage rainfall and what you can do to have a healthy and flourishing landscape.
+Whether it’s too much, or too little, Extension provides resources on how to manage rainfall and what you can do at your home and community.

 What do we mean when we talk about rainwater?